Neurobiology of Disease

 Neurobiology of Disease is a monthly peer-reviewed scientific journal covering research on disease mechanisms underlying disorders of the nervous system and behavior.
 It was established in 1994 and is published by Elsevier.
 The founding editors-in-chief were Dennis Choi and Jacques Mallet.
-The current editor-in-chief is T. Greenamyre (University of Pittsburgh).
+The current editor-in-chief is Dr. Erwan Bezard, who is an Inserm research director at Bordeaux Neurocampus, University of Bordeaux, France.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus, Science Citation Index, Current Contents/Life Sciences, and BIOSIS Previews.
 According to the Journal Citation Reports, the journal has a 2012 impact factor of 5.624.